SirEthanator/Catppuccin-Dots/README.md

 - Things outside of ```.config``` go in your home folder \(Except for ```assets```, ```README.md``` and ```firefox```\).

+- Some scripts are simple utility scripts and are unrelated to the setup.

 - The ```assets``` directory doesn't contain anything needed for the setup.